 After breakfast each day, the cook and camp tender set up a sack lunch buffet from which you may choose as much as you like.
 While you and your elk guide are on the hunt, you both may decide to visit elk camp for some hot lunch then head out after relaxing midday for another evening hunt.

 Two hunters in a wilderness area looking for the perfect shot from the elusive elk – there is no doubt that the stories will be as bountiful as the meals.
 Rest assured you’ll have that treat too!
 Meal times are generally jam-packed with hunters and guides talking over each other to tell of the action they had that day.

-After the rest of the week is spent hunting, eating, and storytelling, we will return to the 320 Guest Ranch and eat yet another hearty supper.
+After the rest of the week is spent hunting, eating, and storytelling, we will depart camp Thursday midday and return to the 320 Guest Ranch in time for yet another hearty supper.
 The next morning, breakfast is served and you return to reality as you travel home.